SHL Test Answers: Sample Questions with Solutions

 As this is a situational judgment test, there is no outright correct response – it is the responsibility of the test-taker to gauge how the company would wish them to behave.

-The questions and answers given on this page constitute just a small fraction of the kind of questions one can expect on each kind of test, and the difficulty in the real test can vary greatly.
+The SHL practice test answers and questions on this page constitute just a small fraction of the questions that you should expect on each kind of test, and the difficulty in real SHL tests can vary greatly.